easyCZ/SLIP-A-2015/report/hayden.md

 provides an easy interface to the nRF51822 microprocessor, which includes an analogue to digital converter (ADC) and Bluetooth Low Energy transceiver.

+Note: While efforts have been made to distinguish in the following sections where "work" was exclusively carried out by either myself or Roy, a large amount of time was spent working together to overcome the challenges described.

 ### ECG Circuit

 One of the more technically challenging aspects of the project was designing